Course Catalog

 5 units

-Reviews recent research on how children come to understand aspects of the human mind, such as desire, belief, goals, and intention.
+Reviews recent research on how children come to understand the human mind, such as desire, belief, goals, and intention.
 Also discusses the implications of this research on typically and atypically developing children.
-Prerequisite(s): courses 3 or 100, and 10.
-Enrollment restricted to psychology majors.
+Prerequisite(s): PSYC 10 and PSYC 100.
+Enrollment is restricted to psychology majors.
 Enrollment limited to 60.

 PSYC 119A